 - Handbook entries or detailed curriculum information for each subject from your previous institution for which you would like to receive credit.

 This will allow your student advisor to make an accurate assessment of whether you will be granted credit.
 See the advanced standing (credit) page for more information.

 For information on application procedures and the deferral policy for courses, please see the Future Students website.

 You cannot defer your place in order to take up or continue tertiary study at another institution.
 Approval for deferral is not automatic.
-You will be advised of the outcome in February.
+Deferrals at midyear entry are not permitted.

 Can I study part time?

 Domestic students can undertake their studies on a part-time basis without special permission.
 However, it is recommended that the first year be completed on a full-time basis.

 International students are not normally able to study less than a full load (50 points per semester) due to student visa conditions.

 Part-time students should plan to attend scheduled day-time classes as there are generally few bachelor-level evening classes.
 The Faculty of Arts offers relatively few intensive undergraduate subjects, so it is not possible for a student to plan to take intensive subjects every summer semester or winter recess to speed up degree completion.
 The Bachelor of Arts must be completed within eight years of commencement.

 How many contact hours will I have in the first year?